Blackwall Point Power Station: History

 The replacement station was planned by the South Metropolitan Electric Light and Power Co. from 1947.
 Following nationalisation of the electricity industry in 1948, planning and construction was taken over by the British Electricity Authority (BEA) which opened the station in 1952 on a small 3.5-acre site.
 It was the first London power station designed to be fired exclusively by pulverised coal.
 Coal from overhead bunkers was ground to a powder by pressurised mills and transported to the furnace by air fans.
 Coal was delivered to the station via a coaling pier on the river.
 The building was a steel framed structure with brick and glass cladding.
 The box-like boiler house was to the north of the low engine room, the switch house was to the left.
 There was a single reinforced concrete chimney.

 The station was equipped with three nominal 30 MW turbo alternators generating at 11 kV and supplied by the English Electric Company, giving the station a generating capacity of 90 MW.
 Steam was supplied by three coal-fired Babcock & Wilcox boilers, with condenser cooling water taken from the river.
 The maximum steam capacity of the boilers was 1,095,000 lb/hr (138 kg/s).
 Steam pressure and temperature at the turbine stop valves was 600 psi (41.4 bar) and 454 °C. In 1954 the station used 167,000 tons of coal.

 The first turbo-alternator set was commissioned in the summer of 1951, subsequent sets coming into use by the spring of 1952.

 Blackwall Point was originally in the London Division of the BEA, which subsequently became the Central Electricity Authority (1955–57) and from 1958 the Central Electricity Generating Board.

 Electricity output

 Electricity output from Blackwell Point power station over the period 1961–1981 was as follows.

-Blackwell Point annual electricity output GWh.